danforth-restorative/digitalskills.info/_posts/2020-10-18-digital-transformation-for-the-rest-of-us.md

 Once you create a couple landing pages, and share them in a few venues, you'll be [collecting data](https://blog.hubspot.com/service/customer-data-collection), and learning more about your audience.
 Then you can work at your own pace, collecting subscribers and creating a market for your future offerings.

-Then, once you've created something worth sharing, you have a list of warm leads for relevant product offerings.

 It doesn't matter if you aren't the kind of person who signs up for e-mail lists.
-The people who give you their e-mail addresses have already told you they're interested, and are among your first potential customers.
+The people who give you their e-mail addresses have already told you they're interested, once you've created something worth sharing, you have a list of warm leads for relevant product offerings.

 You'll get instant feedback on how others think about your idea, if at all, and should you get a lot of inquiries, then you'll really know you're onto something.